 The MCU has been riding high when it comes to the big screen, but will the repeated mistakes of Marvel TV – most recently with the major misstep of Inhumans and its IMAX release – hurt the brand?

-Its official airing on ABC may still be a few weeks out, but it’s hard not to describe Inhumans as a failure.
+Its airing on ABC is only just upon us, but it’s hard not to describe Inhumans as a failure.
 The Marvel TV project focusing on the long-standing C-list property has been a problematic prospect from the start – as we’ll see, it was at the center of a major rift in the company – but its realization couldn’t have been worse.
 After a string of poor character reveals and trailers, the show arrives with a 0% on Rotten Tomatoes and a weak box office opening.
 It’s such a mess that when defending it the cast and crew can’t even call on the well-worn “it’s not for the critics, it’s for the fans” defense because even die-hards dislike it.

 But being bad (and in case that’s not been made abundantly clear, Inhumans is bad) and arriving on TV with minimal fanfare are the least of the problems.
 Sure, we’re unlikely to get a Season 2 unless there’s a major late-season turnaround and showrunner Scott Buck (who already delivered a Marvel dud with Iron Fist earlier this year) is running out of chances, but the real problem is what it means for the wider MCU.